|297 Martha Van Rensselaer Hall|

 |Teaching and Advising Statement:|

-Sassler teaches classes on family policy, race and public policy, immigration and the family, and an honors thesis seminar.
+At Cornell Sassler has taught classes on population, family policy, race and public policy, immigration and the family, comparative family change, and an honors thesis seminar.

 |Current Professional Activities:|